-If you click the "+" icon, you'll see the below:
+Going back to the icons at the top of your Public Rooms pane, if you click the "+" icon, you'll see the below:

 This allows you to add a new Public Room to Speak.
 Just type in the name you want to provide it and then hit Enter on your keyboard.
 If you wanted to create a room called "Client Experience Suggestions" and followed those steps, the Public Rooms area would now appear as below: